App Building Guidelines

 If needed, you can also set individual annotations to be placed on either the top or bottom of a tool.
 To change the Annotation, click on the tool, select the Annotation tab, and select or deselect Place Annotation on the Top.

 Macro Specific Guidelines

 All previous guidelines apply to Macros as well as Apps, with the following exceptions that apply only to Macros.

 Input and Output Names should not have a tool number associated with them.
 From the Macro Input Properties tab, ensure the name is descriptive enough.
-The Name specified here will be visible to the user when they configure the Macro tool.
+The Name you specify here is visible to users when they configure the Macro tool.

 When there are multiple inputs and outputs, adding a Connector Abbreviation helps the user configure the tool by providing a label on the tool anchor when the tool is placed on the canvas.
-See Macro Input tool or Macro Output tool.
+Go to Macro Input Tool or Macro Output Tool for more information.

 Tab names should be descriptive for ease of use while the user is configuring the macro tool.
 Tabs are visible to the user at configuration time.
 The default Tab name is 'Questions' – not a very descriptive name and this is usually an oversight when developing a macro (or app) with a single tab.
 See Interface Designer window.

-Supporting Macros used in a parent workflow should be present with the parent macro or in a supporting directory and named like:
+Supporting Macros used in a parent workflow should be present with the parent macro or in a supporting directory and named like this: